 13.9.
 We reserve the right to charge you interest on any overdue Charges in accordance with the Late Payment of Commercial Debts Act 1998 or other applicable Law (determined at our discretion).

 13.10.
 Where payment of the Charges is not made in accordance these terms, we may take all debt recovery measures available under Law that we consider appropriate.

-14. CHANGES TO THE TERMS, THE CHARGES AND THE SERVICES
+14. CHANGES OF THE TERMS, THE CHARGES AND THE SERVICES

 Changes to the Terms